History of the Beehive

 Langstroth patented the removable frame concept but his actual frames were not standardized.
 Often his frames could not be used in other boxes due to their variation in size.
 Finally, in the 1880s the British Beekeeper Association established a standard frame size which we still use.

 Although there have been many types of hives developed over the years.
-Top bar hives, warre hives, flow hives are all being used today but most of the styles have disappeared and the “Langstroth” hive is still the most popular hive in use today.
+Top bar hives, horizontal hives, flow hives, layens hive, and even a Slovenian hive are all being used today but most of the styles have disappeared and the “Langstroth” hive is still the most popular hive in use today.